-Linux and Unix mkswap command
+Linux mkswap command

 The device argument will usually be a disk partition (something like /dev/sdb7) but can also be a file.
 The Linux kernel does not look at partition IDs, but many installation scripts will assume that partitions of hex type 82 (LINUX_SWAP) are meant to be swap partitions.
 (Solaris also uses this type.
 Be careful not to accidentally kill your Solaris partitions, if you have any, by mixing them up!)

-The size parameter is superfluous but included for backwards compatibility.
+The size parameter is superfluous but included for backward compatibility.
 (It specifies the desired size of the swap area in 1024-byte blocks. mkswap will use the entire partition or file if it is omitted.
 Specifying it is very dangerous: a typo can destroy your data.
 REPEAT, BE VERY CAREFUL WHEN SPECIFYING PARTITION SIZES MANUALLY!
 A TYPO CAN DESTROY THE DATA ON YOUR DISK!)

 After creating the swap area, you need the swapon command to start using it.
 Usually swap areas are listed in /etc/fstab so that they can be taken into use at boot time by a swapon -a command in some boot script.